ranamanoj114/Kubernetes_micro_service/Readme.md

 8. Kubectl apply -f app_service.yml
 ```

-One above steps are executed, find the public url from GCP or used cloud provider.
+Once above steps are executed, find the public url from GCP or used cloud provider.